 The sectors for deep tech applications are life science, computing, food and agri tech, aerospace, energy and clean-tech, industrial technologies, telecom, new materials, chemistry.

-Deep tech also includes, among other things, artificial intelligence, deep learning and machine learning.
+Deep tech also integrates artificial intelligence, deep learning, machine learning and several other technologies.

 Internet of Things